Peers & Allies

 CARES certified, CPS-AD, MAT

 What recovery means to me is an entire transformation of my life.
 Recovery is an experience – something that can only be lived.
 Sobriety is a gift.
 And it’s a miracle that I am writing this today.
-I will always be an addict and alcoholic – but today I’m sober…and that is priceless.
+I will always have the disease of Substance Use Disorder – but today I’m sober…and that is priceless.
 One of the greatest gift of all that I have received on this journey was the honor to obtain my CARES certification and my CPS-AD,MAT and work in the field of recovery in the state of Georgia.
 Daily I am able to give back to the men and women who come seeking a new way of life.
 I get to be a part of the miracle of transformation in recovery, and see the sparkle of hope in their eyes.
 I get to encourage these men and women to become empowered and find their own capabilities.
 Most importantly, I walk in freedom one day at a time.

 Confucius once said, “Choose a job you love, and you will never have to work a day in your life.”